leehodges/leehodges/README.md

 <h2 align="left">Hi 👋!
-My name is Lee and I'm here to kick ass and chew bubblegum, but I'm all out of gum.</h2>
+My name is Lee and I'm here to write code and chew bubblegum, but I'm all out of gum.</h2>

 ###